 Food size safety varies with age and even a couple of months can make a difference.
 Below is a guide you can use, but follow your gut: if your baby is struggling with a certain food or if it is making you nervous, take the food away and modify it further.

 There is a bit of irony when it comes to the youngest eaters: often the bigger the piece of food, the safer it is from a choking perspective (unless you are spoon-feeding, in which case you must focus on purées and mashes).
-For example, it would be hard for 6 month old to choke on a two-inch thick, long strip of steak they are sucking on but entirely possible for them to choke on a small chunk of meat that makes its way to the back of their tongue.
+For example, it would be hard for a 6-month-old to choke on a two-inch thick, long strip of steak they are sucking on but entirely possible for them to choke on a small chunk of meat that makes its way to the back of their tongue.
 In general, you want to have food to be the size and length of two adult fingers and to either be resistive (like a rib or steak that won’t break off in pieces) or completely soft.
 Cook hard fruits and vegetables until soft and avoid serving food that your baby is not able to pick up and hold on to, which will only frustrate them.

 Around 9 months, your baby should start to develop a pincer grasp (where the pointer finger and thumb come together) and be able to pick up smaller pieces of food.
 If you have been spoon-feeding your baby, this is a good time to transition away and encourage self-feeding.
 Baby may also have some teeth coming in and may be able to tear at foods.
 This is also the time to decrease the size of the food down from the long, wide strips to ruler-thin slices, shreds, or small diced pieces.
-Note: food at this stage should still be be soft or cooked to a soft consistency.
-If you are not sure how to cut or prepare a particular food, you can look it up in our First Foods library.
+Note: food at this stage should still be soft or cooked to a soft consistency.
+If you are not sure how to cut or prepare a particular food, you can look it up in our free First Foods® database.

 By 18 months, you should have a fairly advanced eater on your hands.
 Still, it is important to modify high-risk foods that are round, firm, and slippery and to continue to shred meat and cut pieces of food into ruler-thin slices or diced small pieces.
-Many babies at this age will be adept at using their spoon and fork by themselves and those who are not quite there yet will benefit from pre-loaded spoons and forks.
+Many toddlers at this age will be adept at using their spoon and fork by themselves and those who are not quite there yet will benefit from pre-loaded spoons and forks.